pygments/pygments/doc/docs/tokens.rst

     >>> String
     Token.Literal.String

-Inside the `pygments.token` module the following aliases are defined:
+Inside the :mod:`pygments.token` module the following aliases are defined:

 ============= ============================ ====================================
 `Text`        `Token.Text`                 for any type of text data